 Gazette Gal

-Let’s be real: having oily skin can feel like you’re starring in your own skincare drama.
-One minute, you’re glowing like a dewy goddess, and the next, you’re battling breakouts and blotting away enough shine to light up a room.
-Sound familiar?
-Oily skin isn’t the villain here.
-It’s just misunderstood.
+Let's be real: having oily skin can feel like you're starring in your own skincare drama.
+One minute you're glowing like a dewy goddess — the next, you're blotting enough shine to light up a room and fighting off breakouts that seemingly appeared out of nowhere.
+If that sounds familiar, you're not alone.
+And more importantly?
+Your skin isn't the villain here.
+It's just misunderstood.

-Dr. Mamina Turegano, a triple board-certified dermatologist, recommends a straightforward routine: “I recommend using a gel or foam-based cleanser with a lightweight cream or gel-cream moisturizer.
-Of course, wear sunscreen every day, and if you’re looking to add an anti-aging component, I recommend using an antioxidant serum like Vitamin C in the morning and a retinoid like adapalene in the evening.”
+Dr. Mamina Turegano, a triple board-certified dermatologist, keeps her recommendation refreshingly simple: "I recommend using a gel or foam-based cleanser with a lightweight cream or gel-cream moisturizer.
+Of course, wear sunscreen every day, and if you're looking to add an anti-aging component, I recommend using an antioxidant serum like Vitamin C in the morning and a retinoid like adapalene in the evening."
+Clean, consistent, and effective — that's the dermatologist-approved oily skin routine in a nutshell.

 Bioderma